oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/19c-upgrade-dbcli/files/best-practices-upgrading-to-19c-using-dbcli-in-oci.md

 To ensure a smooth migration from Oracle 12c to 19c, it is important to plan the migration timeline while considering any downtime limitations and potential impact on users or applications.
 The following alternative approaches can be considered based on the size of the source database:

 For a source database of approximately 1-2 TB, an export/import method can be employed to migrate and upgrade the database to Oracle 19c.
-This approach eliminates the need for converting Non-CDB to CDB database and later upgrading the database using DBCLI.
+This approach eliminates the need for converting Non-CDB to CDB database and later upgrades the database using DBCLI.
 To execute this method, it is recommended to refer MOS note 2554156.1, which provides a step-by-step guide for migrating the database to 19c in OCI.

-However, if the source database is larger than 2 TB, a different migration approach of hybrid DR along with dbcli tool to upgrade database should be taken to minimize downtime.
+However, if the source database is larger than 2 TB, a different migration approach of hybrid DR along with dbcli tool to upgrade the database should be taken to minimize downtime.

 The following high-level steps outline this approach:

 -	Provision a target 12c VM DB system (DBCS) in OCI.
 -	Drop the pluggable database and shut down the CDB database.
--	Configure a standby database for the source database on the newly provisioned 12c VM DB system, utilizing the same ORACLE_HOME binaries and ASM filesystem for the datafiles.
+-	Configure a standby database for the source database on the newly provisioned 12c VM DB system, utilizing the same ORACLE_HOME binaries and ASM filesystem for the data files.
 - Install the 19c Oracle Binaries on the 12c VM DB system using dbcli.
 -	Start Managed Recovery Process (MRP) till cutover.
 -	 During the cutover